Robertrigo/robertrigo.github.com/dnd/_Folk/human.md

     ### Human Names
     Having so much more variety than other cultures, humans as a whole have no typical names.
 Most parents give names that are linked to their region’s culture or to the naming traditions of their ancestors.

+traitDesc: It’s hard to make generalizations about humans, but your human character has the following traits.

+traits:
+  - name: Age
-age: Humans reach adulthood in their late teens and live less than a century.
+    desc: Humans reach adulthood in their late teens and live less than a century.
+  - name: Alignment

-alignment: Humans tend toward no particular alignment.
+    desc: Humans tend toward no particular alignment.
 The best and the worst are found among them.
+  - name: Size

-size: Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
+    desc: Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
 Regardless of your position in that range, your size is Medium.
+  - name: Speed

-speed: Your base walking speed is 30 feet.
+    desc: Your base walking speed is 30 feet.
+  - name: Languages
-languages: |
+    desc: |
         You can speak, read, and write Common and one extra language of your choice.
 Humans typically learn the languages of other peoples they deal with, including obscure dialects.
 They are fond of sprinkling their speech with words borrowed from other tongues: Orc curses, Elvish musical expressions, Dwarvish military phrases, and so on.

-features:
   - name: Determination
     desc: Humans are filled with determination.
 If you fail an attack roll, ability check, or saving throw, you can reroll one d20.
 You must keep the new result.
 After you use Human Determination, you can't use it again until you complete a short or long rest.
   - name: Versatile
     desc: You gain proficiency in one skill or tool proficiency of your choice.
   - name: Talent
     desc: Human have distinct talents that sets them apart from other races.
-Select a talent listed on the Human Talents list below.
+Select a talent listed on the Human Talents.
 Once this choice is made, it cannot be changed.

 options:
   - name: Talents
     list: talent
+    desc: Humans are adaptive, versatile and ambitious, and most humans are good at making the most of their strengths.
+Select one of the following talents when you create your character.

 talent:
   - name: Clever